christopheg/skeleton-core/README.md

 ### Media

-If the requested url contains an extension that is from a known media type, the requested file is search for in the media/* directory of the application.
+If the requested url contains an extension that is from a known media type, the requested file is searched for in the media/* directory of the application.
+If the requested media file is not found, skeleton-core will search for the media in the Config::$asset_dir

 ### Events
 Events can be created to perform a task on certain key-moments in the